Typical febrile convulsions are:

 Most important differential is CNS infection eg encephalitis, meningitis.
 These tend to present with posturing, impaired conscious level, or focal seizures.
 15% of patients presenting with status epilepticus with fever have meningitis (observational study) – although low rate of LP so underestimate?
 I suspect there would have been other features to suggest meningitis beforehand.
 Stiff neck?
 Fear of doing LP due to RICP from fit and/or meningitis, so do CT first if in ICU or abnormal neurology else as soon as no contraindication.
 If in doubt, treat empirically for meningitis (+/- herpes encephalitis, although risk unknown) with antibiotics and steroids.
 [Chin RFM, Arch Dis Child 2005;90:66-9.(Ed by Kneen)]

-About 30-35% of febrile seizures in the absence of CNS infection however have one or more complex features:
+About 30-35% of febrile convulsions in the absence of CNS infection however have one or more complex features:

 - focal onset,